 - If you are a female, come through the west side entrance to the mosque and prayer hall.
 If you are a man, enter on the south side.
 There will almost certainly be ushers directing you to the proper entrance.

-- Remove your shoes before entering the Dargah.
+- Remove your shoes before entering the dargah.
 Locate a shoe rack or tiny area adjacent to the door to store your shoes.
-Additional personal belongings can be stored there if desired, but it may be safer to bring them with you.
+If desired, additional personal belongings can be stored there, but it may be safer to bring them with you.
 As a gesture of gratitude, tip the people at the entryway for Rs.5 (6 cents USD) when you receive your shoes back.
-While small bags and purses are permitted within the mosque, hiking backpacks and other bulky items of luggage should be left outside.
+While small bags and purses are permitted within the mosque, hiking backpacks and other bulky luggage items should be left outside.

 - Set your phone to silent mode or shut it off entirely.
 Respect that this is a sacred space by turning off your phone.
-Disruptive ringing and texting are considered insulting to the saint and other Muslims, so keep your phone in your pocket and avoid taking it out for any reason.
-If you bring your phone in and it rings, you may receive some unfavorable looks and may even be asked to leave.
+Disruptive ringing and texting are considered insulting to the saint and other Muslims, so keep your phone in your pocket and avoid taking it out.
+If you bring your phone in and it rings, you may receive unfavorable looks and may even be asked to leave.

 Any other information

 Best Time to Visit: Mumbai has beautiful weather throughout the year.
-With the exception of the summers, the climate is rather stable.
+Except for the summers, the climate is rather stable.
 However, the best time to visit is between July and April.
-Throughout this time period, you will be reasonably comfortable.
+Throughout this period, you will be reasonably comfortable.